peteroupc/peteroupc.github.io/suppcolor.md

 - "10" followed by color number: Brighter background color.

 The _color number_ is one of the following: "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
 Note that not all shells support all the SGR codes given here, and that the exact colors named by each color number can vary with the implementation.

+<a id=Color_Measurement_Devices></a>
+## Color Measurement Devices

+Measuring color is not like pointing and shooting with a camera, and it's not like measuring height or weight.
+In general, special devices or technologies are needed to measure color.

+There are two general kinds of color measurement devices: _colorimeters_ and _spectrophotometers_.
+In general:
+- A _colorimeter_ detects light passing through a small number of special filters, and converts the light detected this way to numbers.
+These numbers are usually three _tristimulus values_ that identify a particular color.
+- A _spectrophotometer_ breaks light like a prism into many wavelength bands, detects these bands, and converts each band into a number.
+These numbers together form a [_spectral curve_](https://peteroupc.github.io/colorgen.html#Spectral_Color_Functions).

+Color measurements of the same sample can vary depending on many things, including&mdash;
+- how the sample is prepared,
+- how the sample is presented to the measurement device,
+- for opaque samples, whether the measurement device includes gloss in the measurement (as in "sphere" or "diffuse/8&deg;" devices) or excludes it (as in "45/0" or "0/45" devices),
+- for non-opaque samples, whether the device measures light passing through the sample in all directions (total transmission) or straight-on only (regular transmission),
+- how the measurement device illuminates the sample and filters the light in the device's path (especially if it's a colorimeter or the sample is fluorescent),
+- the measurement device's aperture (sample view area), and
+- for spectrophotometers, the wavelength range, resolution, and bandwidth of measurement.

+Several [application notes](https://www.hunterlab.com/application-notes.html) by HunterLab (AN 1018, AN 1031, AN 1033) provide more detailed information.

+At the time of this writing, most color measurement devices are still expensive and mostly for professional use.
+However, several colorimeters are available in the consumer market, as is a limited selection of spectrophotometers.
+G. W. Gill describes a [selection](http://www.argyllcms.com/doc/measurement devices.html) of color measurement devices.

 <a id=Irrelevant_Topics></a>
 ## Irrelevant Topics